jshnaidman/authorManagementSite_flux/README.md

 Sometimes these changes meant that I would have to implement the website in a very different way than how it was done in the lecture.
 For example, my save button on my manageAuthor page uses a custom button component that embeds the redirect back to the author page into it instead of calling a function directly within the manageAuthorPage through the onClick handler.
+My gulp setup is also drastically different.

 # How To Run